- A keypad is a keyless access control system that lets you control who can and cannot enter a building or room.

 What is keypad access control?

 A keypad is a keyless access control system that lets you control who can and cannot enter a building or room.
-Keypads have numbered buttons (or a touchscreen interface with numbers), which allows authorized users to enter a numeric PIN code to gain access.
+Keypads have numbered buttons (or a touchscreen interface with numbers), which allow authorized users to enter a numeric PIN code to gain access.
 Keypad entry systems empower you to keep doors and gates locked while ensuring simple access for authorized tenants and visitors.

 A keypad can be used as a standalone, single-door access control system, or you can integrate it with other systems.
 For example, you can integrate keypads at amenity doors with a video intercom system at the building’s entrance.
 That way, a resident can access both areas by entering the same PIN code.